jbuisine/macop/paper.md

 During thesis work, the search for a solution with complex evaluation was necessary.
 The assessment in question consisted of evaluating a model fitted with a selected subset of available features for a feature set.
 Binary solution was used as appreciation for selected or non-selected feature from the available set of features.
 The solution was therefore a new model obtained and its fitness which is the score obtained on the test data set.
 Exploring all the solutions was not feasible given the large amount of exploration space available.
 Otherwise, it would have been preferable to use a Recursive Features Elimination (RFE) method [@DBLP:journals/remotesensing/PullanagariKY18; @DBLP:conf/icmla/ChenJ07].

 This is why it was preferred to focus on operational research methods, even if the optimal solution is not found, a good solution is still sufficient for the study case.
 Available libraries in the literature did not allow this kind of implementation of an evaluation function quickly and this is why the development of a Python package has been undertaken.
-This package was then adapted to correspond to a formalism of implementing algorithms and problems from a simple and generic structure, hence the term minimalist in Macop.
+This package was then adapted to correspond to a formalism of implementing algorithms and problems from a simple and generic structure, hence the term minimalist in **Macop**.

 # Description